 - Nothing fancy or complicated, just pantry staples and easily accessible veggies.

-- Can be made ahead and perfect for weekly meal prep.
+- It can be made ahead and perfect for weekly meal prep.

-- It’s perfect for everyday dining, and can also be served for special occasions!
+- It’s perfect for everyday dining and can also be served on special occasions!

 I sure hope this inspires you to gather your ingredients and get these stuffed peppers on your plate.
 I know you’re going to love them as much as we do!

 This Italian inspired stuffed peppers recipe uses a few easily accessible vegetables and pantry staples including:

 - Bell Peppers: The best and easiest peppers for stuffing are large and round with a stable bottom so the peppers can stand on their own.
 My favorites are red peppers with their sweet flavor, but zesty green peppers are great too.
 Use your favorite!